haslersn/sarntaler/src/marm/README.md

 <type> identifier
 ```
 where `<type>` also is a type from the [list](#head1234) above and the `identifier` fulfills the rules specified [above](#identifier).
+You can have multiple definitions separated by commas.

 The grammar for procedure declarations is defined by